obiwanjacobi/Zsharp/docs/interop/dotnet.md

     d: U8@ = 42         // Mem<T> type operator?
 ```

-Cannot reuse `Ptr<T>` type operator `*` because a Z# struct is also a `struct` in .NET.
+Cannot reuse `Ptr<T>` type operator `*` because a Z# struct is also a `struct` in .NET (what if we used record?).
 A pointer to a struct would be a `ref struct`.
 A pointer to a heap-allocated instance would simply be a .NET managed reference.